5 Tips for Finding the Best Lights for Night Fishing

 Tip 1: Choose the Right Wavelength Light to Attract Fish

 The best color light for night fishing is a true green color which is approximately 520 nm wavelength.
 The only type of light that can achieve this true green color is an LED light.
 Green sodium bulbs are not a true green color, they are more of a warm white tint of green.
 If there is only one light around, they can still do a good job at bringing in fish.
 However, if there are other lights around, the fish are more likely to go to a true green color than an off-white color.
 We tested this by putting a green LED underwater light next to a sodium light, and the true-green LED fishing light attracted far more fish than the sodium light.
 The outside rings of the light were almost touching.
-The light we found to attract the most fish is this underwater green light for fishing, so we know it’s the best color light for night fishing.

 Tip 2: Decide Between Underwater, Floating or Above Water Fishing Light